WilliHyde/responsive-dnd/README.md

 This is a responsively designed character sheet designed for Dungeons & Dragons 5th Edition.
 It is designed to be as simple and unintrusive as possible; a true paper replacement.
 The biggest challenge for this project is that I've only really played D&D twice.
 My knowledge of the mechanics is a tad limited.
 To that end, my friend Danny Martin deserves a producer credit for his constant help with this project.
 If you have any suggestions or ideas, please let me know! -[@WilliHyde](https://twitter.com/WilliHyde)

+#How to run locally

+* Clone this repo

+* This is a node app.
+Before you can run responsive-dnd on your computer you must first download node, please see https://nodejs.org for downloading instruction.

+* Once you have gotten node up and running, navigate to the correct directory

+* Install all of the node dependencies by running `npm install`  (grab a tasty beverage this will take a couple minutes)

+* Install gulp `npm install gulp-cli -g`

+* Install http-server if you do not already have have it `npm install -g http-server`

+* Start the server `http-server`

+* The site will be running at http://localhost:8080/

 **To do list:**
 * Convert most of the sections into templates with Handelbars.js
 * Convert the CSS over to SCSS.